semiod-github/semiod-github.github.io/udemy2.md

      45. API Groups, Resources and Verbs
 	API Groups make it easier to extend the Kubernetes API.
-	Currently there are serveral groups available :
+	Currently there are sevral groups available :
 	The Core group, often referred to as the legacy group, is at the REST path /api/v1
 	The named groups are at REST path /apis/$GROUP_NAME/$VERSION